Sentient07/Tartarus/README.md

 # Tartarus
-This repository consists of implementation of various research papers in the domain of Deep Learning for computer vision, that are not necessarily the sate-of-the art and isn't available in any Recipes/Model Zoos etc..
+This repository consists of implementations of research papers in Deep Learning for computer vision and model zoo consisting of some of the widely known Deep Learning Models.
+The implementations are done using Theano, Lasagne, Numpy in python.
+If you want to use this code, please cite Theano.